On the Frontlines of Environmental Justice:The Founding of Greenaction for Health and Environmental Justice

 Grassroots leaders from urban, rural and indigenous communities volunteered to serve on our Board of Directors, providing true community leadership to guide Greenacton’s work.
 These community leaders decided that our Board would always be comprised virtually entirely of grassroots leaders from environmental justice communities, ensuring that Greenaction would always remain true to our founding principles.

 We worked immediately on campaigns in Ward Valley, the Colorado River Indian Tribes, West and East Oakland, Bayview Hunters Point, East Palo Alto, Los Angeles, Kettleman City and the San Joaquin Valley, Phoenix and North Salt Lake City.

 We continue our commitment to these and other communities today.

 Greenaction’s First Campaign and Victory:

-Every year Greenaction joins the Annual Celebration of the epic struggle and victory that saved Ward Valley, the Colorado River and sacred Indigenous lands from a proposed nuclear waste dump.
+Every year Greenaction joins the Fort Mojave Indian Tribe, other Native Nations and allies in the Annual Celebration of the epic struggle and victory that saved Ward Valley, the Colorado River and sacred Indigenous lands from a proposed nuclear waste dump.
 Ward Valley is in the Mojave Desert of California.

 This was our very first campaign and was one of the key struggles that launched the formation of Greenaction in late 1997.
 Greenaction played a leading role with our allies in the Colorado River Native Nations Alliance (Fort Mojave, Chemehuevi, Quechan, Cocopah and Colorado River Indian Tribes) and a huge and diverse coalition of community, health, environmental, labor, environmental and social justice groups in blocking plans by the government and US Ecology to build a nuclear waste dump at Ward Valley on sacred lands, above an aquifer with pathways to the nearby Colorado River.